-How to format a Recommendation letter
+How to format a Professional Reference letter

 A recommendation is a highly professional letter, thus you need to ensure that everything about the letter is professional.
-Therefore, the format of the recommendation letter is very important and you need to give it a careful consideration to get the result you desire.
+Therefore, the format of the functional letter is very important and you need to give it a careful consideration to get the result you desire.
 Below are some takes on formatting a recommendation.

 - Ensure that the letter is typed.
 Since it is for professional purpose, handwritten letters may not really serve the needed purpose as they may be difficult to read.

 - Ensure that the appearance of the letter is top notch.
 This depends on the paper used in printing the letter as well as the printer used.

 - The reference should be structured just as you would structure a formal letter.
 Thus, you should simply follow the processes of structuring a formal letter.